SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline IAM DB.md

 For the following **common issues**, you can find the **probable cause in the Log Table:**

+- DMA access
-- DMA accessIf the connection to a specific DMA failed, an exception is thrown, e.g. "*\|Unable to retrieved data from the following DMA: ...* ".In addition, the following message is logged: "*The connection has failed ...
+  If the connection to a specific DMA failed, an exception is thrown, e.g. "*\|Unable to retrieved data from the following DMA: ...* ".
+  In addition, the following message is logged: "*The connection has failed ...
 Last Error: ...
 Please recheck all network fields.*".

 <!-- -->

-- Naming convention of DSL fileThe following DSL file format must be respected, as otherwise the file is not processed and it is moved to the *Faulty Files* folder:*StoredProcedureName_DataMinerID_ElementID_DAY_MONTH_YEAR_HOUR_MINUTES_SECONDS.CSV*
+- Naming convention of DSL file
+  The following DSL file format must be respected, as otherwise the file is not processed and it is moved to the *Faulty Files* folder:
+  *StoredProcedureName_DataMinerID_ElementID_DAY_MONTH_YEAR_HOUR_MINUTES_SECONDS.CSV*

 <!-- -->

+- DSL Processing
-- DSL ProcessingIf the DSL file contains no data or the EOF marker is not present in the file, an exception is thrown, the file is not processed and it is moved to the *Faulty Files* folder.
+  If the DSL file contains no data or the EOF marker is not present in the file, an exception is thrown, the file is not processed and it is moved to the *Faulty Files* folder.

 <!-- -->

+- StoredProcedure
-- StoredProcedureWhen inserting data into the DB, the input parameters of storedProcedure must be respected, as otherwise an exception is thrown and the processing of the file is stopped.
+  When inserting data into the DB, the input parameters of storedProcedure must be respected, as otherwise an exception is thrown and the processing of the file is stopped.
 E.g. "*Incorrect number of arguments for PROCEDURE iam.IngestAMPData; expected 8, got 9*".
 The DSL file is then also moved to the *Faulty Files* folder.

 This information will be updated and logged each polling cycle.